Nuvindu/task-coordination/README.md

    bal run
    ```

-### Process
+### Testing Failover

-1. Run the application on two different VMs or instances
-2. Make sure to set a unique `taskId` for each instance
+To test the failover mechanism,

+1. Start both nodes and observe logs
-3. Observe that only one node is processing tasks
+2. Verify only one node is actively processing tasks
-4. Stop or disconnect the token bearer node
+3. Terminate the token bearer (active) node
-5. Observe that the task in the candidate node detects the failure and takes over automatically
+4. Within `livenessCheckInterval` seconds, the standby node will detect the failure
+5. The standby node will acquire the token and begin processing tasks